obaland/vfiler.vim/doc/vfiler.md

   },
 }
 ```
+Please see the [Actions](#actions) for details.

 ### Unmap
-You can remove the extra keymap.
+You can unmap the extra keymap.
 ```lua
 -- Specify the key string you want to unmap. (e.g. '<CR>', 'h') require'vfiler/config'.unmap(key)
 ```

 ### Clear keymaps
-If you want to reassign the default keymap, you can delete all the default keymaps.
+If you want to reassign the default keymap, you can unmap all the default keymaps.
 ```lua
 require'vfiler/config'.clear_mappings()
 ```